Learn how to make better presentations with Microsoft's presentation app. Use these easy PowerPoint functions and features.

 Keep an eye out for these helper lines when you're working in PowerPoint.
-Using them to align objects will result in a cleaner slide.
+Using them to align objects results in a cleaner slide.

 The key consideration when setting slide size is to consider the size of the screen you'll present on.
-Some different types of screen have slightly different aspect ratios.
+Some different types of screens have slightly different aspect ratios.

-To change slide size, go to the Design tab and choose to change the slide size from the Customize dropdown:
+To change slide size, go to the Design tab and choose Slide Size, then Custom Slide Size.

 Setting the size of your presentation is important.
-When you align the two, your presentation will fill the screen or projector that you're using.
+When you align the two, your presentation fills the screen or projector that you're using.

 As I mentioned earlier, I think consistency in slides is important for maintaining a clean look.
 If you've got multiple images that need to be the same size, there's an easy feature for doing just that.

-Now, make sure that you're on the Format tab on PowerPoint's ribbon.
-Next up, find the Size area, and type a number into one of the boxes and press enter.
-All of the images will be resized to the same size that you set in the box:
+Now, make sure that you're on the Shape Format tab on PowerPoint's ribbon.
+Next up, find the Size area, type a number into one of the boxes, and press enter.
+All the images will be resized to the same size that you set in the box:

 Data tables in PowerPoint are one of the most effective ways to present data.
 They're easy for your viewer to quickly glance at and understand numbers with an easy row-column view.